by-jp/www.byjp.me/content/notes/twitter/475232402/index.md

 - imported
 - from-twitter
 ---
 is very stupid.
 He just stabbed himself in the thumb.
 Straight on.
 Half a centimeter deep.
 On the end.
-FOOL\!
+FOOL!